edrevo/suspicious-pods/README.md

 ### Option 1: Precompiled binaries

-Head to the releases and download your binary.
-There are binaries for Windows and Linux.
-On Windows, you need to have OpenSSL installed on your machine through [vcpkg](https://github.com/Microsoft/vcpkg)
+Head to the [release page](https://github.com/edrevo/suspicious-pods/releases) and download your binary.
+There are binaries for Windows, Linux and MacOS.
+On Windows, you need to have OpenSSL installed on your machine.
+You can install it through [vcpkg](https://github.com/Microsoft/vcpkg)

 ### Option 2: Cargo